renatmkhm/ConsoleChatGPT/README.md

 # ConsoleChatGPT
 This is an app to chat with ChatGPT via console
-Enter your keypoint and API key appsettings.json
+Enter your endpoint and API key appsettings.json